MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/fsutil/Fsutil-transaction.md

 ms.assetid: ac0d3be7-3e19-4b79-8aa5-daf8d5affd28
 ---
 # Fsutil transaction
-Manages NTFS transactions.
+manages NTFS transactions.

-For examples of how to use this command, see [Examples](#BKMK_examples) .
+for examples of how to use this command, see [Examples](#BKMK_examples) .

 ## Syntax